Death of a Hussy

 Edition

-1st Ballantine books ed
+First Ballantine books edition

 Item Description

-"A Hamish Macbeth mystery"--Cover
+"A Hamish Macbeth mystery"--Cover.

 Physical Description